Simulated prosthetic vision confirms checkerboard as an effective raster pattern for epiretinal implants: Methods

 The shape of phosphenes in epiretinal devices is influenced by the retinal ganglion cell axons, which traverse the retina in curved paths \citep{rizzo_perceptual_2003,beyeler_model_2019}.
 We used the axon map model to simulate these distortions \citep{beyeler_model_2019,granley_computational_2021}.
 Each electrode activated a region of the retina defined by Gaussian falloff parameters $\rho$ (spread) and $\lambda$ (elongation).
 The instantaneous brightness $b_I$ of each pixel $(r,\theta)$ in the percept was computed according to:

 where $R(\theta)$ is the path of the axon terminating at retinal location $(r,\theta)$, $p$ is a point along the path, $d_e$ is the distance from $p$ to the stimulating electrode $e$, and $d_\mathrm{soma}$ is the distance along the axon from $p$ to the cell body.

-Values for $\rho$ and $\lambda$ were calibrated for each participant using a staircase procedure (Section~\ref{sec:procedure}).
+This formulation introduces nonlinear spatial summation by computing the brightness at each location as the maximum over the axon path rather than a linear sum.
+This mechanism, supported by recent psychophysical studies \citep{hou_axonal_2024}, captures perceptual interactions between electrodes under simultaneous stimulation, including merging, elongation, and asymmetric brightness distributions.